aLe3ouLa/trillo-css/README.md

 Project for the course 'Advanced CSS and SASS' designed by Jonas Schmedtmann and coded by Alexandra Barka

 ## Introduction
-This project purpose is to demonstrate some modern `Sass` and `CSS3` features by using Flexbox.
+This project purpose is to demonstrate some modern `Sass` and `CSS3` features by using CSS Grid.
+This project demonstrates: css Grid, BEM, Animations, Use of CSS Color variables, Color-gradients and more.

 ## Requirements
   - Node and NPM installed on machine.